computations/SunStar/doc/writeup.md

 STAR infers a species tree by calculating a distance table of ranks[^1], and then a tree building algorithm to generate a new tree [@liu09].
-The algorithm is as follows: Given a set of gene trees, do the following for each tree.
+The algorithm is as follows: Given a set of gene rooted trees, do the following for each tree.

 -   Set all the edge weights
     -   If the edge is not connected to a leaf, set the weight to 1.
-    -   If the edge is connected to a root, set the weight to .5
+    -   If the edge is connected to a leaf, set it so that the tree will be ultrametric[^ultrametric_note].
-    -   Otherwise set it to the height of the tree minus the distance to the root.
 -   Calculate pairwise distance, put them into a table.

 Once all the tables have been calculated, do an entry wise sum, and divide each